During the worst of allergy season, quercetin and bromelain for allergies can be a lifesaver.

 Bromelain is a digestive enzyme that is found mainly in pineapple.
 The core of the pineapple has the highest amount of bromelain.
 Other fruits don’t have a significant amount of bromelain, so hopefully, you really enjoy pineapple.

-A study was done on people with chronic sinusitis (inflammation in the sinuses) who had already had sinus surgery for their symptoms but continue to have problems after surgery.
-After bromelain was given for three months symptoms improved.
+A study was done on people with chronic sinusitis (inflammation in the sinuses).
+Sinus surgery was performed to relieve and fix their symptoms but they continued to have pain after surgery.
+Bromalin was given for 3 months and symptoms improved.

 How Much to Take

 Both quercetin and bromelain can interact with medications.
-This includes blood thinners, antibiotics, over the counter pain medications, blood pressure medications, and sedatives.
+This includes blood thinners, antibiotics, over-the-counter pain medications, blood pressure medications, and sedatives.
 Any medication that is changed by the liver may be affected.
 If you are already on medication make sure to discuss this with your doctor first.

 Mlcek J, Jurikova T, Skrovankova S, Sochor J. Quercetin and Its Anti-Allergic Immune Response.
 Molecules.
 2016; 21(5):623.

 Büttner L, Achilles N, Böhm M, Shah-Hosseini K, Mösges R. Efficacy and tolerability of bromelain in patients with chronic rhinosinusitis–a pilot study.
 B-ENT.
 2013;9(3):217-25.